The aussieskier Bootfitting Process

 STEP 1 - ANALYSIS

-Every ski boot fit starts with a conversation about your skiing.
+Whilst we start the process of scanning your lower limb we'll also be having a conversation about your skiing.
 It can be worthwhile to think about some of these questions before your appointment.

 - Where do you ski?
 Australia?
 Overseas?